raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 One way to build `kleeneStar` is to start with [kleene+](https://en.wikipedia.org/wiki/Kleene_star#Kleene_plus), or `kleenePlus`. `kleenePlus` takes a recognizer, and returns a recognizer that returns one or more instances of a string.

 Our strategy for building `kleenePlus` will be to take a recognizer, and then add  epsilon transitions between its accepting states and its start state.
-In effect, we will createa "loops" back to the start state from all accepting states.
+In effect, we will create "loops" back to the start state from all accepting states.

 For example, if we have: